steemit/devportal/_tutorials-javascript/set_withdraw_route.md

-We will learn how to allocate a percentage for withdrawal to other accounts using Steemconnect as well as with the client-side signing method.
+We will learn how to allocate a percentage for withdrawal to other accounts using Steemlogin as well as with the client-side signing method.
 This tutorial runs on the main Steem blockchain.
 Therefore, any accounts used here will affect real funds on the live network. **Use with caution.**

 ## Intro